-expanding options beyond merely admitting vs. discharging a patient Raise community awareness regarding resources available via GLC which support mental health GLC offered mindfulness-based meditation practices (mental exercises shown to have numerous benefits for mental and physical health and wellbeing, strengthening the mind's ability to respond wisely rather than react habitually to thoughts, emotions, physiological experiences and more.
-Research best practices for innovative ways Swedish Hospital may enhance programs to support enhancing access to mental health resources and services Due to COVID, progress on this was delayed.
-LSSI, Swedish Hospital and Erie are discussing ways to collaborate on the creation of a mental health and medical services directory to insure appropriate, streamlined access for community members in need.
-Exploring a pilot project in collaboration with the City of Chicago to address behavioral mental health via CFD/CPD Diversion.
+expanding options beyond merely admitting vs. discharging a patient Raise community awareness GLC offered mindfulness-based meditation practices (mental exercises shown to regarding resources available via have numerous benefits for mental and physical health and wellbeing, GLC which support mental health strengthening the mind's ability to respond wisely rather than react habitually to thoughts, emotions, physiological experiences and more.
+Research best practices for innovative ways Swedish Hospital may enhance programs to support enhancing access to mental health Due to COVID, progress on this was delayed.
+LSSI, Swedish Hospital and Erie are discussing ways to collaborate on the creation of a mental health and medical services directory to insure appropriate, streamlined access for community members in need. resources and services Exploring a pilot project in collaboration with the City of Chicago to address behavioral mental health via CFD/CPD Diversion.
 Pre-COVID, LSSI was chosen by the city to be the provider on the north side.
 Currently awaiting further connection and alignment on process and flow.